mzarabieh/Pulse-Code-and-Delta-Modulation-Systems/README.md

 ##  Pulse Code and Delta Modulation Systems

-This repository contains solutions and insights from **Lab-6: Pulse Code and Delta Modulation Systems** for the **EECS 4214: Digital Communications (Winter 2025)** course.
-The lab explores key concepts such as sampling, quantization, companding, and delta modulation.
+This repository contains solutions and insights from ** Pulse Code and Delta Modulation Systems** for the Digital Communications ** .
+This explores key concepts such as sampling, quantization, companding, and delta modulation.

 ---